JoonSimJoon/test-your-code/README.md

 - `good.cpp`: the correct implementation
 - `test.cpp`: your test solution
-- `input_generator.cpp`: generates randomized test input
+- `input_generator.ts`: generates randomized test input

 This extension will:
 1. Compile all three files.